Flash Flood Watch will go into effect this weekend

 Trending News

+Up Next: By Monday, the pattern should back off to a more typical rhythm of mainly afternoon, scattered showers and thunderstorms.
+Unfortunately, that continued chance for daily rain will stay in place through the 7-Day Forecast for a total of 3-5 inches + (weekend 2-4 inches included).
+There are some signs that the number of showers and thunderstorms will start to back down by the end of next week.
+That, of course, would result in high temperatures reaching or exceeding 90 degrees.
+Click here to see the 7-day forecast.

+The Tropics: For the Gulf of Mexico, Caribbean Sea or Atlantic Ocean, no tropical development is expected over the next five days.
+However, the Climate Prediction Center has highlighted an area in the western Caribbean Sea that could provide favorable conditions for tropical development next week.
+Be sure to visit the WBRZ Hurricane Center as we navigate all 183 Days of Hurricane Season.

-Get hour-by-hour forecasts and current weather conditions for your location on the WBRZ WX App on your Apple or Android device.
-Follow WBRZ Weather on Facebook and Twitter for even more weather updates and unique weather insight from the whole team!
+The WBRZ Weather Team is here for you, on every platform.
+Your weather updates can be found on News 2, wbrz.com, and the WBRZ WX App on your Apple or Android device.
+Follow WBRZ Weather on Facebook and Twitter for even more weather updates while you are on the go.